minima-global/minidocs/docs/runanode/archivenodes.md

 ```

 :::important
-If you used the `-data` parameter to specify a data folder when starting your existing node, you must make sure you start the Archive node using the same data folder you chose originally.
+If you used the `-data` parameter to specify a data folder when starting your existing node, you must make sure you start the archive node using the same data folder you chose originally.
 :::

-### Docker Archive node
+### Docker archive node

-To start a Minima Archive node container, you need to add the `-e minima_archive=true` environment variable to the start up command.
+To start a Minima archive node container, you need to add the `-e minima_archive=true` environment variable to the start up command.

 If you originally started your node without the `-e minima_archive=true` environment variable, you can either:
-- start a new separate container for your Archive node,
+- start a new separate container for your archive node,
 - backup your existing node, the restore it to a new archive container you create,
 - backup your existing node, then stop and remove your existing Minima container and start a new Minima container including `-e minima_archive=true`, using the **SAME** data folder as your old node e.g. minimadocker9001 or minimadocker8001

-#### Examples: Starting a new Archive node
+#### Examples: Starting a new archive node

 #### Linux VPS
 ```